 Replace CountdownEvent in the file download example used using other PLINQ and other Parallel classes like Parallel.For and Parallel.ForEach.

 Write an application to measure the performance of examples used in Semaphore and SemaphoreSlim class.

-What is the difference between CountdownEvent and Barrier
+What is the difference between CountdownEvent and Barrier?

-What is the difference between Volatile and Interlocked classes
+What is the difference between Volatile and Interlocked classes?